angela-goncalves/chritmas-advency/README.md

 ## Day 11:

-There's a lot of things in the list now, it will be better if we split the form from the list.
+There's a lot of things in the list now, it will be better if we split the form from the list with a modal.

 ## Day 12: